chiawen0104/todo_list/README.md

 - Allow user to see the number of active tasks.

 ## Reference: homework3 of web programming
 [Demo video of web programming hw3](https://www.youtube.com/watch?v=Zf1PQAP9uuM).
-You can also get the homework documents and css files in 'todo_list/ref'.
+You can also get the homework document(hw3.pdf) and css files(styles.css) in 'todo_list/ref'.